techieYisa/AC_Android_Unit_5_MidUnit_Assessment/README.md

 Please be aware that this solution code represents way, way more than anyone could be expected to produce in 3 hours.
-This is intended as a reference material, with all the bonuses included and tons of comments.
+This is intended as a reference material, with all the bonuses included, fairly strict separation of concerns, and tons of comments.

 This solution code only utilizes Android components/libraries covered so far in class.
 That means no RxJava or Dagger2 in this code, as those are